alexharri/website/posts/canvas-to-ascii.md

   <Scene scene="cube" autoRotate zoom={2.7} yOffset={0.45} />
 </AsciiScene>

-Firstly, the outer contours looks really nice and sharp.
-The gradients on the sphere and cone also look really nice.
+Firstly, the outer contours look nice and sharp.
+I also like how well the gradients across the sphere and cone look.

 However, internally, the objects all kind of blend together.
 The edges _between_ surfaces with different lightnesses aren't sharp enough.
-For example, the lighter faces of the the cubes all kind of blend into one solid color.
+For example, the lighter faces of the cubes all kind of blend into one solid color.
 When there is a change in color -- like when two faces of a cube meet -- I'd like to see more sharpness in the ASCII rendering.

-Do demonstrate what I mean, consider the following split:
+To demonstrate what I mean, consider the following split:

 <AsciiScene width={450} minWidth={450} rows={14} viewMode="canvas" optimizePerformance>
   <Scene2D scene="shade_split" />